apcamargo/RNAsamba/docs/usage.md

 curl -O https://raw.githubusercontent.com/apcamargo/RNAsamba/master/data/partial_length_weights.hdf5
 ```

-Both models achieves high classification performance in transcripts from a variety of different species (see our [article](https://www.biorxiv.org/content/10.1101/620880v1)).

-!!! warning ""
 In case you want to train your own model, you should follow the steps described in the [`rnasamba train`](#rnasamba-train) section.

 ## `rnasamba train`